Imagine a pivotal travel experience that leaves you profoundly changed—better, stronger, braver.

 Days 7 and 8: Enjoy your final day in Iceland and head for departure, or spend the day with others at the Blue Lagoon, first experiencing the Retreat Spa and then a memorable dinner at Moss.
 Those who elect the optional Blue Lagoon experience then depart the next day.

-July 21-27, 2020, 7 days / 6 nights: The fee of approximately $2750 includes professionally-guided five-day trek facilitated by Icelandic Mountain Guides, accommodation, food, luggage service, trek transportation, and retreat activities led by Dr. Heather Tuckman.
+7 days / 6 nights: The fee includes professionally-guided five-day trek facilitated by Icelandic Mountain Guides, accommodation, food, luggage service, trek transportation, and retreat activities led by Dr. Heather Tuckman.

 An optional eighth day, features a visit to the private Retreat Spa at Blue Lagoon, followed by a four-course chef's tasting menu at the legendary Michelin-acclaimed Moss Restaurant.

-This limited availability option includes admission to the Spa, transportation, extra night accommodation, and restaurant meal for an additional $1000.
+This limited availability option includes admission to the Spa, transportation, extra night accommodation, and restaurant meal.

 - Retreat curriculum instruction, workbook, and pre-trip prep.